-- Cranial-sacral therapy: By gently mobilizing restricted tissue around and within the spinal column, cranial-sacral therapy helps balance the spine and improve the patient’s ability to function.
+- Cranial-sacral therapy: By gently mobilizing restricted tissue around and within the spinal column, cranial-sacral therapy helps balance the spine and improve the patient’s ability to function

-- Deep tissue massage: Deep tissue work, assisted stretching and neuromuscular therapy all help the spine relax by increasing blood flow and elongating tightened areas, which can help relieve muscular pain.
+- Deep tissue massage: Deep tissue work, assisted stretching, and neuromuscular therapy all help the spine relax by increasing blood flow and elongating tightened areas, which can help relieve muscular pain

-“Although not one of the treatment options for correcting this condition, massage therapy can help relieve some of the resulting back pain, shallow breathing, sciatica, headaches and insomnia brought on by this aberrant spinal structure.”
+“Appropriate application of cranial-sacral therapy and deep tissue massage can provide a respite for continuously over-stretched fascia and muscles, thus lessening the stress on a wrenched spinal column,” says acupuncturist Nicole Cutler.
+“Although not one of the treatment options for correcting this condition, massage therapy can help relieve some of the resulting back pain, shallow breathing, sciatica, headaches, and insomnia brought on by this aberrant spinal structure.”

 Benefits of Massage for Scoliosis Patients

-Heightened body awareness.
+- Heightened body awareness.
 Lack of body awareness can be a major factor in the progression of scoliosis.
 In one study, patients who focused on building body awareness showed improvement in their scoliosis symptoms.
 Massage therapy helps you attune more deeply to your body, which “will allow you to change movement habits that contribute to functional scoliosis,” Troncao said.

-Increased circulation.
+- Increased circulation.
 During massage, tense muscles are stretched, allowing blood to flow more freely throughout the body.
 The boost in circulation helps increase flexibility and support healing in the muscles surrounding the spine.

 An Integrated Approach to Scoliosis Care

-Pain management plays an important role in minimizing the impact of scoliosis, but it’s just one part of any scoliosis treatment plan.
+Pain management plays an important role in minimizing the impact of scoliosis, but it is just one part of any scoliosis treatment plan.
 To bring about long-term reduction of scoliosis symptoms, neuromuscular retraining is required.
 Performing the right exercises creates new muscle memory and helps develop the coordination needed to stabilize the spine and reduce curvature.

-While no single treatment can cure scoliosis, back massage plays a supportive role in reducing pain, improving functionality and enhancing the effectiveness of other therapies.
+While no single treatment can cure scoliosis, back massage plays a supportive role in reducing pain, improving functionality, and enhancing the effectiveness of other therapies.
 With the right combination of treatments, patients can achieve significant long-term results.